kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_06_explore_asc.md

-# Lab: Explore Azure Security Center
+# Lab: Explore Microsoft Defender for Cloud

 ## Lab scenario
-In this lab, you will explore Azure Security Center and learn how Azure Secure Score can be used to improve your organization's security posture.
+In this lab, you will explore Microsoft Defender for Cloud and learn how Azure Secure Score can be used to improve your organization's security posture.

 **Estimated Time**: 10-15 minutes

-#### Task 1: In this task you will take a brief tour of Azure Security Center.
+#### Task 1: In this task you will take a brief tour of Microsoft Defender for Cloud.
 1. Open Microsoft Edge.
 In the address bar enter **portal.azure.com**.

 1. Sign in with your admin credentials.